Maria1709/Python-Project.py/README.md

 # Python-Project.py

 ## The Iris Data Set
+##Evolution of Machine Learning
+###The most famous set of data for data mining and machine learning is the infamous Iris data set.
 ### The Iris Data Set is a specific set of information compiled by Ronald Fisher.
 Ronald Fisher as a biologist in the 1930’s.
 ![Picture of Ronald Fisher] (Fisher_3.jpeg)